Philadelphia Driver License Suspension Lawyer

 Why Was My License Suspended?

 The Pennsylvania Department of Transportation (PennDOT) is the agency in charge of issuing Driver's Licenses, permits, and identification cards.
-PennDOT maintains a list of people who are ineligible to drive, and the reasons they are not eligible.
+PennDOT maintains a list of people who are ineligible to drive, along with reasons for said ineligibility.

 License Suspension Lawyer Philadelphia

-There are several common reasons PennDOT will not issue you a license.
-They are:
+Here are several common reasons PennDOT will not issue you a license:

 An Unacknowledged Suspension: If you got a ticket that results in a Suspension, you have to turn in your license or send in a form stating that you know you are suspended.
 If you don’t do this, PennDOT will effectively keep your license frozen, and you won’t be able to get your new license.

 Condition of Restoration Not Done: This can be as easy to fix as simply paying a restoration fee or as complicated as a probation office not sending a prison release requirement or proof that you completed court ordered treatment.
 This can be frustrating, because most of these situations are not controlled by you.
 It is important to get outside help if any of these apply to you, because until the third party agency sends the documents to PennDOT, you can’t drive.

 Blocked by a Police Agency: There are times when State Police investigate multiple licenses, or the same pictures on different licenses.
 If this is the case, the police will block you from renewing or obtaining an ID or driver license.
 This is a very serious situation, since these cases are police criminal investigations and can lead to serious consequences, including jail.
 You should get a lawyer as soon as possible if this has happened to you.